 About the Program

-Grounded in civic engagement, the Bonner Program provides students with opportunities to get involved as a college student in various initiatives.
-Participants commit to civic engagement work, skill development, and reflection based seminars, while receiving financial support for their efforts.
+Grounded in civic engagement, the Bonner Program provides students with opportunities to get involved as college students in various initiatives.
+Participants commit to civic engagement work, skill development, and reflection-based seminars while receiving financial support for their efforts.
 In addition, the program helps to create a collaborative campus culture through its unique, four-year cohort model.

 Bonner Leaders are expected to:

 - Make community engagement and leadership development one of your highest priorities

 - Perform up to 150 hours of civic engagement work through the academic year by serving an average of 6 hours a week in community-based internship placements

 - Engage in a 2 hour academic, reflective, and skill development-based seminar every week, as well as all other scheduled events, individual meetings, and advising sessions

 - Option to complete the Civic Engagement minor of study as a means to develop the theory behind civic practice

 - Participate in Bonner trips, events, and projects including a first-year service trip, sophomore exchange, junior leadership, and senior capstone thesis